UniversitaDellaCalabria/uniCMS/docs/source/contents/setup.md

 ````
 ./manage.py migrate

-# install your templates in settings.INSTALLED_APPS and then create cms templates symbolic links
+# install your templates in settings.INSTALLED_APPS and then create CMS template symbolic links
 ./manage.py unicms_collect_templates

 # if you want to load some example datas